iamhamidhosseini/Ghatei-Kala/README.md

 The phone number must contain at least 11 characters, the email address must begin with a @ symbol, otherwise it will give an error.

 - Login

-Login does not require any information other than the users phone number and password.
+This does not require any information other than the users phone number and password.

 ![photo_2024-06-30_17-11-17](https://github.com/iamhamidhosseini/Ghatei-Kala/assets/153517669/85d8c2e5-f2dd-4c47-866b-cbb53935eb98)